SAGE-Lab/SpecPro/README.md

 SpecPro is an open-source Java library for supporting analysis and development of formal requirements.

-Currently SpecPro supports a structured language based on the Property Specification Patterns (PSPs) defined in [1][2].
+Currently SpecPro supports a structured language based on the Property Specification Patterns (PSPs) defined in [1][2] and Linear Temporal Logic (LTL) formulae.
-The language also supports numerical constraints that are encoded in Linear Temporal Logic (LTL).
+The PSP language also supports numerical constraints that are encoded in Linear Temporal Logic (LTL).
 An example of accepted input can be found [here](https://github.com/SAGE-Lab/robot-arm-usecase).

 SpecPro is a rework and extension of [snl2fl](https://github.com/SAGE-Lab/snl2fl).